Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   If you use TeraTerm installer program, click installer program and install TeraTerm according to the instruction of the installer.
   If you use TeraTerm archives, extract TeraTerm zip file and copy all files to your directory.

-  [NOTE]
-    UTF-8 function also supports the Japanese mode however to be able to use it you have to install the original TeraTerm Pro with the Japanese language mode selected.

 * Unicode configuration
   To use UTF-8, select "Terminal" from the TeraTerm Pro "Setup" menu.